 - Your dentist will receive a clear plastic template from the Invisalign® people.
 It will look a lot like a regular aligner, with the exception that it has small bulges in it that correspond to specific locations, on specific teeth, where your attachments need to be placed.

 - Your dentist will clean and prepare the surface of your teeth for the bonding process.
-(A few very simple steps.)
+(A few very simple steps.
+Bonding procedure page.)

 - They’ll then fill the bulges in the template with tooth-colored dental bonding (dental composite).
 The shape of the bulge creates the shape of the attachment being placed (rectangular, square triangle, round, ellipsoid).

-(Your dentist will pick a color of composite that matches your teeth as closely as possible.
+(Your dentist will try to pick a color of composite that matches your teeth as closely as possible.
 They may even ask for your opinion about the match.)

-Wearing attachments isn't usually too much of an issue.
-But there are some aspects of having them that can be annoying.
+Wearing attachments isn’t usually too much of an issue for patients.
+But for some, it does have to be said that there can be certain aspects of having them that can be annoying, or even painful.
 For example:

 - When you eat, you may find that food accumulates around them.
 So, be careful if you’re eating in public.

 - The fit of an aligner over its attachments can be quite snug, especially if you have several of them.
-And this can make putting your appliance in or taking it out difficult, or even painful.
+This can make putting your appliance in or taking it out difficult, or even painful.